 - This category is the highest weighted due to the relative impact it has on climate change.
-The high impact areas of Climate include energy demand management, energy generation, resource consumption monitoring, water efficiency and transport emissions. - 26 out of the 29 studios use a 100% renewable electricity mix which is one of the most impactful things they can do to be sustainable.
+The high impact areas of Climate include energy demand management, energy generation, resource consumption monitoring, water efficiency and transport emissions. - 26 out of the 29 studios use 100% renewable energy which is one of the most impactful things they can do to be sustainable.